 After 10 years of designing and leading artful leadership programs within the not-for-profit sector, I became disenchanted with the conventional ways of work in organizations that left me feeling disengaged and creatively stifled.
 I kept sensing the need for organizations and people who work within them, to live in greater alignment with their values and purpose.
 I co-founded bloom consulting as a container to design and facilitate participatory leadership processes in organizations, to rejuvenate creativity in individuals, teams and communities and to host conversations that matter.
 I work with people in a way that invites them to be authentic, explore their creativity and build trusting relationships.
 I am passionate mother, dancer and theatre artist, and love being in nature.

-I have been on a life-long journey of curiosity and creativity, and have spent the last 10 years connecting and collaborating with diverse communities by co-creating learning environments that are founded upon shared values of diversity, love, respect and self-empowerment - embracing a vision of solidarity, social justice and change from the inside-out.
-I see the arts, theatre and embodied wisdom as portals for transformative capacity, providing space for our souls to dance, breathe and unleash the deep wisdom that resides within.
-It is through the blending of creativity and value-based community building, that I am able to nurture groups in creating space for each other - to reflect, share, learn and heal alongside one another for the purpose of personal, collective and organizational change.
-In my spare time I can be found in one of three homes - dancing ecstatically in Toronto, roaming the beaches of rural Nova Scotia or camel riding in by the Great Pyramids in Egypt.
+I am a community facilitator, theatre artist, life-long learner and creative soul.
+I have spent the last 10+ years connecting and collaborating with diverse communities by co-creating learning environments that are founded upon shared values of diversity, love, respect and self-empowerment - embracing a vision of solidarity, social justice and change from the inside-out.
+I invite learning that engages the mind, body, heart and soul, drawing on our personal and collective experiences and inner wisdom for the purpose of community connection, clarity and capacity building.
+It is through the blending of creative, embodied and participatory practices that I am able to support groups in creating space for each other - to reflect, share, learn and heal alongside one another for personal, collective and organizational change.
+In my spare time I can be found in one of three homes - dancing ecstatically in Toronto, playing in the waters of rural Nova Scotia or connecting with my ancestral roots in Egypt.

 I love co-creating spaces with a bit of magic in the air; where people are able to show up, share, challenge, connect, disagree, grow, get a bit uncomfortable and feel heard.
 I found this first using theater to explore our connection to our bodies as it relates to our sexual health and care in Vancouver.
 I have been developing in creative facilitation ever since, working to create spaces that are creative, dynamic, thriving and engaging.
 I studied international relations and african studies in Vancouver at UBC and traveled to study in Cape Town where I found artists changing the world.
 This further deepened my commitment to weaving creative engagement into all of my work using art and media to build bridges, connect people and create real change, moving from my masters into my work full time at TIFF in this capacity.
 I love nerding-out around program design and curriculum development and finding ways to have people connect more efficiently in their work, workplace and teams; from short meetings to long term collaborations and on.
 I find my home, most days in Toronto though my heart tends to wander.
 I take pride in being honest and playful, compassionate, observant, happy around people and committed to justice, learning, un-learning and change.
 Oh, and i love the water and the sunshine.